 Heating system: 45000 BTU Webasto DBW2010 (new in 2022) with four radiator fans

 Hotwater – 11 gallon Torrid with Stainless Steel Jacket.
-Tank is heated by either shore power, engine heat exchanger, or Webasto heater.
+Tank is heated by shore power, engine heat exchanger, or Webasto heater.

 Galley